ViswanathaSwamy-PK-TechSkillz-Academy/tech-skillz-academy-main/README.md

 > 1. To be decided

+## Cache-Aside Pattern with Redis

+> 1. To be decided

+## Sync Service to Service Communication, Resiliency Timeouts, Wait-and-retry, Circuit Breaker Pattern

+> 1. To be decided

+## Asynchronous communication between microservices using RabbitMQ, Mass Transit, Azure Service Bus, AWS SQS

+> 1. To be decided

+## Data Analytics Crash Course

+> 1. To be decided

+## AI/ML Crash Course

+> 1. To be decided

+## Alerts and Monitoring Crash Course

+> 1. To be decided

+## Observability Crash Course

+> 1. To be decided

 ## Microservices Full Length Series

 > 1. To be decided

 ## Deployment to Azure and AWS - Multi Cloud

+> 1. To be decided

+## Architectures - Monolith, Microservices, Serverless, Event Driven, CQRS, Event Sourcing, DDD, EDA, etc

 > 1. To be decided